Tullyhogue

-Tullyhogue, also called Tullaghoge or Tullahoge (from Irish Tulach Óc 'hill of youth'), is a small village and townland in County Tyrone, Northern Ireland.
+Tullyhogue, also called Tullaghoge or Tullahoge (from Irish Tulach Óg 'hill of youth'), is a small village and townland in County Tyrone, Northern Ireland.
 It is within the civil parish of Desertcreat and is about two miles or three kilometres south of Cookstown.

 Nearby Tullyhogue Fort was the crowning place of the kings of Tír Eoghain until the Flight of the Earls in 1607.